 Tom presents step-by-step instructions on how to gain root access on your LG G Watch using tools from the XDA Developers Forums.
 The process is painless and straight forward.
 This video shows . . .
 READ ON »

 The LG G3 has been LG’s breakout hit of the summer.
 Using their knowledge from building some Nexus Devices and improving on the LG G2, the G3 is a beast right out of the box!
 However here at XDA, we are never completely satisfied with a stock device.
 While our review of the device shows off the stock features, there is always more you can do with your LG G3.

-Android 4.4 KitKat for the Verizon HTC One has been released!
-That and much more news is covered by Jordan, as he reviews all the important stories from this week.
-Included in this week’s news is the announcement that the Samsung Galaxy S2 is getting official CyanogenMod 11 nightlies and the Chromecast SDK is now available for your Hacking pleasure!
+Secrecy encryption app goes open source!
+That and much more news is covered by Jordan when he reviews all the important stories from this week.
+Included in this week’s news is the announcement of a news LG Android Wear device called the LG G Watch R and be sure the check out the article talking about an app called “I Am Groot!”
 That’s not all that’s covered in today’s video!

-In this episode of XDA Xposed Tuesday, XDA Developer TV Producer TK reviews the Xposed Module that allows you to control ads.
-XDA Senior Member FatMinMin created the MinMinGuard Xposed Module.
-TK shows off the module and gives his thoughts, so check . . .
+In this episode of XDA Xposed Tuesday, XDA Developer TV Producer TK reviews an Xposed Module that lets you have quiet hours on almost any device.
+XDA Forum Member kimifan316 created the XQuietHours module.
+TK shows off the modules and gives his thoughts, so check . . .
 READ ON »